jandreola/ng-boilerplate/README.md

 # Ng Boilerplate
-Simple boilerplate to easily initialize an not modular angular app.
+Simple boilerplate to easily initialize a non modular angular app.
 This is great for any small to medium project.

 ## What does it include?
 - SASS